 - 1. Plagiarism is the un-credited use of words or ideas which are the result of other persons' efforts or from automated services (including chatbots and artificial intelligence (AI) such as ChatGPT).
 Examples of plagiarism include the following: - a.
 Copying of other persons' work during examinations, with or without their permission; - b.
-Duplication of other persons' homework, themes, essays, reports, research papers, computer code, spreadsheets, graphics,

-- etc. with or without their permission; - Use of specific passages or detailed use of specific ideas as set forth in books, journals, magazines, etc. without proper citation; - d.
+Duplication of other persons' homework, themes, essays, reports, research papers, computer code, spreadsheets, graphics, etc. with or without their permission; - c.
+Use of specific passages or detailed use of specific ideas as set forth in books, journals, magazines, etc. without proper citation; - d.
 Use of materials provided by term paper services. - e.
-Use of content, data, text, or other information generated by automated services (including chatbots and artificial intelligence (AI) such as ChatGPT), unless properly cited and with explicit permission of the faculty. - 2.
-Complicity in plagiarism is condoning copying of one's own work, including homework, themes, essays, reports, research papers, computer code, spreadsheet, graphics, etc. (Note: Selling or assisting in the sale of such work may violate Massachusetts General Law Part IV, Title I, Chapter 271, Section 50.) - 3.
+Use of content, data, text, or other information generated by automated services (including chatbots and artificial intelligence (AI) such as ChatGPT), unless properly cited and with explicit permission of the faculty. - Complicity in plagiarism is condoning copying of one's own work, including homework, themes, essays, reports, research papers, computer code, spreadsheet, graphics, etc. (Note: Selling or assisting in the sale of such work may violate Massachusetts General Law Part IV, Title I, Chapter 271, Section 50.) - 3.
 Use of notes, mobile devices, "crib sheets," or other outside help during examinations unless the instructor specifically authorizes use of such materials or an "open book" examination format.
 (Note: Taking an exam for another person is a violation of Massachusetts General Law Part IV, Title I, Chapter 271, Section 50.) - 4.
-Multiple submissions, or the submission of work previously used for credit at Nichols or any other institution.
+Multiple submissions, or the submission of work previously used for credit at Nichols or any other institution. - 5.
+Any other form of dishonesty not specifically mentioned above, including but not limited to fabricating or falsifying sources, information, data, or results.